Educational Programs in Jewish-Catholic Relations

 The Institute directors publish regularly in the field of Christian-Jewish relations, including in popular, ecclesiastical or Jewish, or scholarly books and articles.
 These include periodicals or journals such as America, The Christian Century, Commonweal, Crosscurrents, Horizons, The Jewish Daily Forward, The Jewish Exponent, The Journal of Ecumenical Studies, and Studies in Christian-Jewish Relations, in addition to contributing frequently to books of collected essays.
 Their individual writing and research is regularly enriched by their joint study sessions.

 Research and Collaboration Nationally and Internationally

-Institute directors Philip Cunningham and Adam Gregerman both serve on the Board of Directors of the Council of Centers on Jewish-Christian Relations, with Cunningham managing its documentary website, Dialogika and Gregerman serving as reviews editor for its online journal, Studies in Christian-Jewish Relations.
+In addition, Institute directors Philip Cunningham and Adam Gregerman are committed to the work of the Council of Centers on Jewish-Christian Relations, with Cunningham managing its documentary website, Dialogika and Gregerman serving as vice-chair and reviews editor for its online journal, Studies in Christian-Jewish Relations.
 Both are also involved in different ongoing national Christian-Jewish dialogues.